ibkadeniyi/random_quote/README.md

-# Random Quote Generator
+# Michael Jackson Quote Generator

-A simple JavaScript project that generates random quotes.
+A modern web application that generates random quotes from Michael Jackson's legendary songs.
+Built with Node.js, Express, MongoDB, and a beautiful responsive frontend.

 ## Getting Started